 Netflix has a lot of content.
 But Netflix does not show you a lot of this good content.
 For instance, here in Kenya, Marvel movies like Avengers Infinity War, Black Panther, Captain America etc. are unavailable.
 In the US, they are part of the catalog.

 Netflix most watched show is The Office, but here in Kenya, you can’t find it.
 The same thing applies to YouTube.
 A lot of the good stuff is geo-restricted, including the popular Saturday Night Live videos.
+You can use a free YouTube downloader, but that just adds on the steps and complexity.

 The same applies to a service like Hulu or HBO Go, which are only available to US users.
 Of course all this has to do with distribution rights.
 When they pay for a movie or TV show, Netflix and these other streaming services have to pay for each geographic region individually, and sometimes not all regions are available for sale.